codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-01-22-vuepress-tutorial-4.md

 ## Default Page Routing

 In the directory structure above we used the <code class="inline-code-block">docs</code> directory as the <code class="inline-code-block">targetDir</code>.
-If you want to learn more about how the <code class="inline-code-block">targetDir</code> is used, then take a look at the [command-line Interface](https://vuepress.vuejs.org/api/cli.html) documentation.
+If you want to learn more about how the <code class="inline-code-block">targetDir</code> is used, then take a look at the [Command-line Interface](https://vuepress.vuejs.org/api/cli.html) documentation.

 To see an example of the <code class="inline-code-block">docs</code> directory being used as the <code class="inline-code-block">targetDir</code> we can take a look at the <code class="inline-code-block">scripts</code> object we defined in the <code class="inline-code-block">package.json</code> file which is in the root directory of the project.
 Notice the <code class="inline-code-block">targetDir</code> gets set as the <code class="inline-code-block">docs</code> directory for the <code class="inline-code-block">docs:dev</code> and <code class="inline-code-block">docs:build</code> scripts: